These Terms of Engagement apply in respect of all work carried out by us for you, except to the extent that we otherwise agree with you in writing.

 If your interim account remains outstanding after 60 days, no further work will be undertaken, until appropriate arrangements are made to bring the account back into good standing.

 There are many things you can do to help keep your costs down.
 You can:

 For property and financing transactions where payment of monies is due by you, we require cleared funds for the total amount (including our fees and disbursements) to be deposited with us no later than the morning of the settlement.

 We maintain a Trust Account for all funds which we receive from clients (except monies received for payment of our invoices).

-If we hold funds on your behalf we will deposit them in an interest-bearing deposit with a bank, where reasonable and practicable.
+If we hold funds on your behalf we will normally deposit them in an interest-bearing deposit with a bank, where reasonable and practicable to do so.
+We can only do this if you have provided us with the necessary information to fulfil the FATCA (Foreign Account Tax Compliance Act) and CRS ( Common Reporting Standard) requirements.
 We are not responsible for obtaining the best interest rate available or for any loss of interest you suffer as a result of delay in placing your funds in an interest-bearing deposit.

 We charge a 7.5% administration fee on the gross interest earned on funds and held in an interest-bearing deposit unless we agree otherwise.